David Price (boxer): Price vs. Thompson

+Price vs. Thompson II

 Promoter Maloney claimed there was a rematch clause in place, but they wouldn't ask for it straight away and let Thompson enjoy his win.
 Upon hearing about the rematch clause, Thompson replied, "They can clause all the hell they want.
 I'm not coming back.
 They vastly underpaid me for this fight and I just took it for the opportunity.
 I've now created that opportunity and if they want to fight me again, then first of all they've got to come to my side of the Atlantic and then they've got to pay me what I'm worth."
 On 27 March, a rematch was confirmed to take place again at the Echo Arena, despite Thompson stating he would only fight in the United States, on 6 July.
 According to Maloney, although there was a rematch clause in place, the fight was still hard to make as rival promotions were also interested in Thompson.
 Price stated he also had other options.
 One option was to fight British rival Derek Chisora, but decided to take a small pay cut to avenge his only loss.
 Price revealed former world champion Lennox Lewis advised him to take the rematch.
 Thompson weighed 259 pounds, 3 pounds lighter than the first fight and Price came in at 250 pounds.
 The fight was aired live in the United States on Wealth TV.

 Price put Thompson down heavily in round 2 with a powerful right hook, but Thompson beat the count.
 Both men traded shots, with Price absorbing a lot of shots to the body; the damage was visible by the fourth round.
 Price, who seemed exhausted after round 4, was ordered by Lennox Lewis from ringside to stand up in the corner between rounds to liven himself.
 Price seemed to collapse physically in the fifth round, at one point turning his back to Thompson and retreating to the corner where the referee started a count.
 Price motioned as though he had given up and the referee stopped the fight awarding Thompson a 5th-round TKO victory.

 After this loss Price separated from trainers Franny Smith and Lennox Lewis and it was later announced that Thompson had failed a drugs test and was subsequently banned by the British Boxing Board of Control for 18 months.
 Thompson's team was furious over the failed drug test and in a statement they claimed Thompson was prescribed high blood pressure medication and it was disclosed prior to the fight with Price.